-The Company is in the process of merging with a publicly traded SPAC, which will be accounted for in one of two ways depending on the redemption elections of the SPAC shareholder; (1) assuming minimum redemption, the merger will be accounted for as a reverse recapitalization in accordance with U.S. GAAP or (2) assuming maximum redemption, ZeroFox will be considered a variable interest entity and the merger will be accounted for as an acquisition by the SPAC of ZeroFox in accordance with U.S. GAAP.
-Refer to Note 1 for more information regarding the transaction.
-If the transaction were to be consummated, the surviving company will remain an emerging growth company until the earliest of (i) the last day of the surviving company's first fiscal year following the fifth anniversary of the completion of the SPAC's initial public offering, (ii) the last day of the fiscal year in which the surviving company has total annual gross revenue of at least \$1.07 billion, (iii) the last day of the fiscal year in which the surviving company is deemed to be a large accelerated filer, which means the market value of the surviving company's common stock that is held by non-affiliates exceeds \$700.0 million as of the prior June 30th or (iv) the date on which the surviving company's has issued more than \$1.0 billion in non-convertible debt securities during the prior three-year period.
+IDX merged with L&F on August 3, 2022.
+Refer to Note 1 for more information regarding the Business Combination.
+The surviving company, ZeroFox Holdings, will remain an emerging growth company until the earliest of (i) the last day of the surviving company's first fiscal year following the fifth anniversary of the completion of the L&F's initial public offering, (ii) the last day of the fiscal year in which ZeroFox Holdings has total annual gross revenue of at least \$1.235 billion, (iii) the last day of the fiscal year in which ZeroFox Holdings is deemed to be a large accelerated filer, which means the market value of ZeroFox Holding's common stock that is held by non-affiliates exceeds \$700.0 million as of the prior July 31 or (iv) the date on which ZeroFox Holdings has issued more than \$1.0 billion in non-convertible debt securities during the prior three-year period.